 You can book your safari well in advance or the day before in a nearby town, depending on how well planned you want your trip to be.
 All the safari’s start in the early morning when animals are most active, and you have the option to do a full or half day.
 I highly suggest only to do the half day as you have to wake up early and likely will feel pretty beat from the bumpy roads and the morning is when you will see the best animals anyway.
 Your half day trip will come with breakfast at the beach where sometimes if you are very lucky you will see elephants.
 What breakfast contains will vary depending on your tour operator, some can be a simple spread of fruit and others more elaborate (directly related to the cost of the safari you picked!).

 Parting Thoughts on Visiting Sri Lanka

 Sri Lanka is a land of ancient traditions and natural beauty, where cool mountain streams flow into the warm Indian ocean.
 It’s a land of change and preservation where your ethical tourism choices and dollars can really make a difference.
-Most of all, it’s an adventure you’ll remember for a lifetime.
+Most of all, whether you’re adventuring on the southern tip or exploring the Northern Provenience, it’s an experience you’ll remember for a lifetime.
 We hope you have enjoyed this guide and that it has inspired to visit this beautiful country.
 We’d also like to thank all of our contributors and hope that you will check out their sites if you like their work.
 Sri Lanka is calling.
 Will you answer?